kevinbowen777/xfce/docs/core/thunar/index.rst

 Thunar Plugins
 --------------

 Thunar plugins can be installed as separate, additional packages in order to extend the functionality of Thunar.
 Most Thunar plugins offer additional options on files in the context menu or via shortcut.
-The interface which is used by thunar plugins is the [[https://git.xfce.org/xfce/thunar/tree/thunarx|thunarx API]].
+The interface which is used by thunar plugins is the `thunarx API <https://git.xfce.org/xfce/thunar/tree/thunarx>`_.

 * **[[.:bulk-renamer:|Bulk Renamer]]** -- rename multiple files at once
 * **[[custom-actions|Custom Actions]]** -- custom commands associated with common mime-types or extensions